rrwick/Badread/README.md

 7. 'Sequence' the fragment by adding errors until it has the target percent identity.
     * Errors are chosen using the [error model](#error-model) and are added at random positions in the read.
     * This step performs periodic alignments between the original fragment and the error-added sequence, so Badread can track the read's actual identity.
 This allow it to be precise (if Badread is aiming for a 91.5% identity read, it will be very close to 91.5% identity) but slow.
-If you find that Badread is too slow, check out [this wiki page on running it in parallel](https://github.com/rrwick/Badread/wiki/Running-in-parallel).
+If you find that Badread is too slow, check out [the wiki page on running it in parallel](https://github.com/rrwick/Badread/wiki/Running-in-parallel).

 8. Generate quality scores for each base using the [qscore model](#error-model).